JoeSRead/Diamonds/README.md

 |0.21|	Premium|	E|	SI1|	59.8|	61.0|	326|	3.89|	3.84|	2.31|
 |0.23|	Good|	E|	VS1|	56.9|	65.0|	327|	4.05|	4.07|	2.31|

-Our main variable that we would like to predict for the sake of this project was price so we looked at its logged distribution and we found that it looks something like follows:
+Our target variable that we would like to predict for this project was price, we looked at its logged distribution in order to roughly normalise it:

 <img src=https://github.com/JoeSRead/Diamonds/blob/master/Images/price.png alt="Distribution of Price" width="450"/>

 This dataset is a classic dataset and so we did not really spend a lot of time in cleaning the dataset.
-We simply created a heatmap to check how correlation between variables.
-This would keep us informed while we interpret the results from our model selector.
+We created a heatmap to check correlations between variables which we used to chose our set of predictor features.

 <img src=https://github.com/JoeSRead/Diamonds/blob/master/Images/diamond_corr.png alt="Correlation matrix" width="450"/>

-Once we ran our model sector function, providing it with the dataframe and only the continuous features, we obtained a result as following.
-The function splits the 70% of dataset as a training set and performs a 5 fold cross validation on the training data.
+Our model sector function, once provided with the dataframe and only the continuous features, works as following: the function splits dataset into a training/test set and performs a 5 fold cross validation on the training data.
 It then predicts the target variable for our test dataset and returns the r squared value associated with the test.
-We found that atleast for the diamonds dataset, using a multivariate lasso regression with second order polynomial returns the best evaluation metrics.
+We found that for the diamonds dataset, using a multivariate lasso regression returns the best evaluation metrics.

 <img src=https://github.com/JoeSRead/Diamonds/blob/master/Images/Diamonds_all_tests.png alt="Final output for diamonds dataset" width="1500"/>

-Once we protyped and ensured that the function works with Diamonds dataset we wanted to take it forward and do analysis of other more interesting datasets.
-We begin our analysis by first predicting life expectancy of a country given certain features.
+Once we protyped and ensured that the function worked with the Diamonds dataset we wanted to take it further and produce analysis of other different datasets.
+We decided to use the model selector to find the best model for predicting life expectancy in a country given certain features.

 # Predicting Life Expectancy